The Palace Pier

 The Palace Pier is the site of Palace Place and Palace Pier, two cruciform condominium towers tied for the 45th-tallest building in Toronto, Ontario, Canada.
 They are located at 2045 Lake Shore Boulevard West and 1 Palace Pier Court in the Humber Bay neighbourhood in the former city of Etobicoke.

 Overview

 The complex consists of two luxury condominium towers, Palace Pier (North Tower) and Palace Place (South Tower).
-Both towers, while completely separate condominium corporations, form an architectural gateway for the west end of Toronto's waterfront and are considered the eastern border of the Humber Bay Shores neighbourhood of Etobicoke, now part of Toronto.
+Both towers are completely separate condominium corporations.
+Together, they form an architectural gateway for the west end of Toronto's waterfront and are considered the eastern border of the Humber Bay Shores neighbourhood of Etobicoke.

 The original Palace Pier Tower (North Tower) was completed in 1978.
 Designed by Edward I. Richmond, the 46 floor residential structure was the tallest residential structure in Canada at the time.
 The Palace Place Tower (South Tower) was completed in 1991.
 Both towers offer views of the Toronto skyline, Lake Ontario, as well as the western suburbs.
 On a clear day, residents have unobstructed views across the lake and may see the mist rising from Niagara Falls as well as the Niagara Escarpment.